 The scope of the benefits under Part A and Part B is defined in the Act.
-The scopes of Part A and Part B are discussed in sections 1812 and 1832 of the Act, respectively, while section 1861 of the Act lays out the definition of medical and other health services.
+The scopes of Part A and Part B benefits are discussed in sections 1812 and 1832 of the Act, respectively, while section 1861 of the Act lays out the definition of medical and other health services.
 Specific health care services must fit into one of these benefit categories, and not be otherwise excluded from coverage under the Medicare program (see §1862 for exclusions).

 In general, the Act lists categories of items and services covered by Medicare, although Congress occasionally adds specific services to be covered by Medicare.
-Some categories are defined more broadly than others; for example, the Act includes hospital outpatient services furnished incident to physicians' services (§1861(s)(2)(B)) but also specifically includes diabetes screening tests (§1861(s)(2)(Y).
+Some categories are defined more broadly than others; for example, the Act includes hospital outpatient services furnished incident to physicians' services (§1861(s)(2)(B)) but also specifically includes diabetes screening tests (§1861(s)(2)(Y)).
 The Act vests in the Secretary the authority to make determinations about which specific items and services, within categories, may be covered under the Medicare program.
 Further interpretation is provided in the Code of Federal Regulations and CMS guidance.

-Medicare coverage and payment is contingent upon a determination that:
+In general, Medicare coverage and payment is contingent upon a determination that:

-- A service is in a covered benefit category; - A service is not specifically excluded from Medicare coverage by the Act; and

-• The item or service is "reasonable and necessary" for the diagnosis or treatment of an illness or injury or to improve functioning of a malformed body member, or is a covered preventive service.
+- A service is in a covered benefit category; - A service is not specifically excluded from Medicare coverage by the Act; and - The item or service is "reasonable and necessary" for the diagnosis or treatment of an illness or injury or to improve functioning of a malformed body member, or is a covered preventive service.

 These criteria are codified through rulemaking in the Code of Federal Regulations and/or applied in manual guidance, or are applied through coverage determinations.
-National Coverage Determinations (NCDs) are published on the National Coverage Web site.
+In addition, beneficiaries under part B are entitled to entitled to recieive an "annual wellness visit," certain preventive services, and "additional preventive services."
+National Coverage Determinations (NCDs) are published in the Medicare National Coverage Determinations manual on the CMS website.
 For further information see sections 90.3, 90.4, and 90.6 of this chapter.